TickTeam/guide-tt/android_app/3_how_to_subscribe_other_calendar_service.md

 3.Tap “Security & Data” > “Subscribe Calendar”.

-4.Tap “Subscribe Calendar” in the “SUBSCRIBE THIRD-PARTY CALENDAR” section to enter a Calendar URL.
+4.Tap “Subscribe Calendar” in the “SUBSCRIBE Third-Party Calendar” section to enter a Calendar URL.

-<iframe width="700" height="400" src="https://www.youtube.com/embed/-wKLzzvLMsU?list=PLbWRKVi0_aTFbQcYoQHar2TR88yoO190U" frameborder="0" allowfullscreen></iframe>